unmanarc/uLightWMQ/README.md

 ***
 ### Don't forget!!!

-* For a queue to exist for any other user, you must execute a front or pop operation with the user certificate or password before.
+* For a queue to exist for any other user, you must execute a front or remove operation with the user certificate or password.
+If not, nobody will be able to send messages to the queue
 * Both user/pass and X.509 methods can coexist in the same server
 * Both authentications have the same queue backend, you can push using user/pass and retrieve using x509